holepunchto/pear-docs/tools/hyperbeam.md

 const Hyperbeam = require('hyperbeam')

 // to generate a passphrase, leave the constructor empty
-// and hyperbeam will generate one for you const beam = new Hyperbeam()
+// and hyperbeam will generate one passphrase const beam = new Hyperbeam()

 // Use the following constructor with ('neznr3z3j44l7q7sgynbzpdrdlpausurbpcmqvwupmuoidolbopa') a 32-byte unique passphrase
-// to find the other side of your pipe.
+// to find the other side of the user pipe.
 // const beam = new Hyperbeam('neznr3z3j44l7q7sgynbzpdrdlpausurbpcmqvwupmuoidolbopa')

 // beam.key gives the passphrase